awsdocs/aws-systems-manager-user-guide/doc_source/application-manager-getting-started-permissions.md

 # Configuring permissions for Systems Manager Application Manager<a name="application-manager-getting-started-permissions"></a>

-You can use all features of Application Manager, a capability of AWS Systems Manager, if your AWS Identity and Access Management \(IAM\) user, group, or role has access to the API actions listed in this topic\.
-The API actions are separated into two tables to help you understand the different functions they perform\.
+You can use all features of Application Manager, a capability of AWS Systems Manager, if your AWS Identity and Access Management \(IAM\) user, group, or role has access to the API operations listed in this topic\.
+The API operations are separated into two tables to help you understand the different functions they perform\.

-The following table lists the API actions that Systems Manager calls if you choose a resource in Application Manager because you want to view the resource details\.
-For example, if Application Manager lists an Amazon EC2 Auto Scaling group, and if you choose that group to view its details, then Systems Manager calls the `autoscaling:DescribeAutoScalingGroups` API action\.
-If you don't have any Auto Scaling groups in your account, this API action isn't called from Application Manager\.
+The following table lists the API operations that Systems Manager calls if you choose a resource in Application Manager because you want to view the resource details\.
+For example, if Application Manager lists an Amazon EC2 Auto Scaling group, and if you choose that group to view its details, then Systems Manager calls the `autoscaling:DescribeAutoScalingGroups` API operations\.
+If you don't have any Auto Scaling groups in your account, this API operation isn't called from Application Manager\.

 ****